ko1nksm/readlinkf/README.md

 The tests are compared with the result of `readlink -f` command.

 If you want to test yourself, use `test.sh` script.
-Root privilege is required for edge case test about the root directory.
+Root privilege is required for edge case test around the root directory.
 Therefore using Docker by default for safely create files on the root directory.

 ```sh